 Community development is a process through which communities organise themselves together for planning and action, define their individual and community needs and work together towards solving issues affecting them.
 Resolution is undertaken with a maximum reliance on community effort.
 The role of Community Boards includes active liaison with residents/business/special interest groups in the community to expand the existing neighbourhood committee programme.
-Boards have an on-going obligation to keep the Council informed as to community aspirations and level of satisfaction with the service provided, and continuing involvement in functional areas such as amenity improvements (including Neighbourhood Improvement Plans to improve public spaces in neighbourhoods).
+Boards have an on-going obligation to keep the Council informed as to community aspirations and level of satisfaction with the service provided, and continuing involvement in functional areas such as amenity improvements (including Neighbourhood).